 The Office of Residential Life holds the belief that student development and learning goes on outside the classroom, as well as inside the classroom.
 The policies, procedures and programs which are established and supported by the Office of Residential Life are those which enhance student learning and involvement.
 We strive to provide an atmosphere in which students are encouraged to make informed decisions on their own, take responsibility for their actions, and learn from their experiences.
 Our goal is to educate.
-When it becomes necessary to levy sanctions as a result of a violation of policy or regulation, we bear in mind that the judicial process is not just punitive, but an opportunity for education and personal growth.
+When it becomes necessary to levy sanctions as a result of a violation of policy or regulation, we bear in mind that the conduct process is not just punitive, but an opportunity for education and personal growth.
 The Residential Life staff strives to provide a memorable, enjoyable and successful academic year, the success of this experience lies within all of us.
 Through participation, cooperation, understanding and communication, we all can enjoy the time spent in the residence hall community at Lycoming College.

-The Residential Life staff includes two Residential Life Coordinators who are professional staff members responsible for supervision of the paraprofessional staff (RAs) and oversee the development of strong residence hall communities for several residence halls.
+The Residential Life staff includes three Residential Life Coordinators who are professional staff members responsible for supervision of the paraprofessional staff (RAs) and oversee the development of strong residence hall communities for several residence halls.
 The Residential Life Coordinator also assumes leadership responsibility for several functions within Residential Life.

 The other live-in members of the Residential Life staff are Resident Assistants.
 RAs are undergraduate students selected on the basis of their leadership skills.
 RAs live among students and provide information, refer students to campus and local resources, help enforce College and community standards, use helping skills for students in need, and facilitate educational and social programs.
 Most importantly, RAs assist in the development and maintenance of strong, positive residence hall communities.
 RAs work with residents to enhance the out-of-classroom experience for all members of the community.

-The Lycoming College Department of Safety and Security encourages everyone to take an active role in their own safety.
+The Lycoming College Department of Public Safety encourages everyone to take an active role in their own safety.
 A truly safe campus can only be achieved through the cooperation of all students, faculty and staff.
 The potential for crime on campus does exist.
 We should assume a personal responsibility by taking precautions to prevent ourselves from being a victim of crime.

 Fraternity and Sorority Life and Involvement